RigsOfRods/docs.rigsofrods.org/source/gameplay/installing-the-game.md

 2. Accept the License Agreement by selecting *I accept the agreement* then click *Next*.
 3. If you wish to install to another location, select *Browse*, otherwise the default location will be used.
 4. If you want the installer to create a desktop shortcut check *Create a desktop shortcut*.
-5. Review the installation and click *Back* if you want to make any changes, otherwise click *Install* to begin the installation proccess.
+5. Review the installation and click *Back* if you want to make any changes, otherwise click *Install* to begin the installation process.
 6. Upon completion of the installation read then click *Next*.
 7. Well done, the installation is now completed.
 Leave *Launch Rigs of Rods* checked and click *Finish* to launch Rigs of Rods.